 After uploading your control points, follow these steps to manually mark your control points:

-1. Click Mark GCP or Mark CHP on the first control point you wish to mark.
+1. Leave the Tag ID field blank for each GCP you wish to mark.
+Click Mark GCP or Mark CHP on the first control point you wish to mark.

 2. You will be displayed with a set of images that most closely correspond with the control point’s coordinates.